-Life-only payments continue as long as you live - but stop immediately upon your death.
-Even if you live forty or fifty years the guaranteed payments will continue, provided the insurance company stays in business.
+Life-only payments continue as long as you live.
+But they stop immediately upon your death.
+Even if you live for 40 or 50 years after you start receiving payments, the guaranteed payments will continue.
+This is true as long as the insurance company stays in business.

-Caution: If you choose a life-only option, and pass away one year later, the insurance company does not return the rest of your principal to your heirs unless you have chosen a principal refund option, which of course costs more.
-This makes life-only annuity payments a better choice for singles with no children, but not a great choice for married couples.
+If you choose a life-only option, start receiving payments, and pass away one year later, the insurance does not return the rest of your principal to your heirs.
+You may have the option to purchase a principal refund option; this will cost more.
+It makes life-only annuity payments a better choice for singles with no children.
+But it may not be a great choice for married couples.

-A life-only annuity term will result in a higher monthly income stream than a joint-life term.
+A life-only annuity term will result in a higher monthly income payment than a joint-life term.

-Typically for couples; joint-life annuity payments are structured in a similar manner as life-only, but payments will continue as long as either spouse lives.
+These are most often used by couples.
+Joint-life annuity payments are structured similarly to life-only.
+The difference is that payments will continue as long as either spouse lives.

 Although you will get a lower monthly income than with a life-only option, the joint-life annuity option ensures that income will continue to a surviving spouse.

-If you choose 100% of the benefit to continue to a surviving spouse you will receive a slightly lower monthly income than if you choose only 50% to continue to a surviving spouse.
+If you choose 100% of the benefit to continue to a surviving spouse, you will receive a slightly lower monthly income than if you choose 50% to continue to a surviving spouse.

-If you are married and need to make a decision about how your pension benefits will pay out, be sure to study all the pension survivor benefit options offered to become familiar with the features, benefits, and drawbacks.
+If you're married, you need to decide about how your pension benefits will pay out.
+Be sure to study all of the pension survivor benefit options offered by your company.
+It will help you become familiar with the features as well as the pros and cons.

-A ten-year term certain annuity payout means that payments are guaranteed to be made for a minimum of ten years.
-If you were to pass away during the first year, payments would continue to your named beneficiary until ten years from the first payment had passed.
+Also known as period certain, these annuity payouts are for a set term.
+A 10-year term certain annuity payout means that payments are guaranteed to be made for at least 10 years.
+If you were to pass away during the first year, payments would continue to your named beneficiary until 10 years after the first payment.

-For example, suppose you retire at 60, but your pension benefit will not start until age 65.
-You could consider purchasing a five-year term certain annuity to provide income for the five years between age 60 and age 65.
+For instance, let's say you retire at 60.
+But your pension benefit will not start until age 65.
+You could consider buying a five-year term certain annuity to provide income for the five years between ages 60 and 65.

-Term certain payouts can also be a good choice for a younger spouse where it is most likely they will be the longest lived; the term certain provides some security for the older spouse just in case the younger should pass first.
+Term certain payouts can also be a good choice for a younger spouse where it is most likely they will live longer.
+The term certain provides some security for the older spouse just in case the younger spouse passes first.